Maria-Onido/netflixpricing/README.md

 Our prices and VAT rates are now floats and are ready to work with.
 We multiplied each price with the corresponding VAT percentage (as a decimal) and added that value to the original price.
 In this way we get an idea of how much you will eventually pay.

-## Step 7: Coverting Local Prices with VAT rates into Canadian Dollars
+## Step 7: Converting Local Prices with VAT rates into Canadian Dollars
 We converted all the prices with VAT rates added using a conversion function we made.
 In this way all of the prices are all in the same units - Canadian Dollars.